sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-ultrafeeder-container.md

       # --------------------------------------------------
       # Sources and Aggregator connections:
       # Note - remove the ones you are not using / feeding
-      # Make sure that each line ends with a semicolon ";".
+      # Make sure that each line ends with a semicolon ";"
+      3 if you are not using dump978, feel free to remove the first line
       - ULTRAFEEDER_CONFIG=
           adsb,dump978,30978,uat_in;
           adsb,feed.adsb.fi,30004,beast_reduce_plus_out;